-In 1893, Tesla was approached for help in generating hydro-electric power from the Niagara Falls.
-Tesla succeeded in designing the first ever hydro-electric plant that was powerful enough to light a city at Niagara Falls, showing the world the potential of waterfalls in generating large scale practical energy.
+In 1893, Tesla was approached for help in generating hydroelectric power from Niagara Falls.
+Tesla succeeded in designing the first ever hydroelectric plant that was powerful enough to light a city at Niagara Falls, showing the world the potential of waterfalls in generating large-scale practical energy.
 The project used Tesla’s polyphase AC system, which became the prototype of all large-scale electrical networks.

 He also inadvertently captured the very first X-ray images, predating Wilhelm Rontgen's December 1895 announcement of the discovery of X-rays by a few weeks.
 Tesla also noted the hazards of X-rays early on and warned people of the dangers of exposure to its radiation.

 Unfortunately, not all went well during this period.
 In 1895 a fire broke out in the basement of the building that housed Tesla's laboratory, engulfing the entire structure.
 The fire was devastating both professionally, as much of his equipment was destroyed, as well as financially since the equipment was uninsured.